Learning-Augmented Decentralized Online Convex Optimization in Networks

-This paper studies decentralized online convex optimization in a networked multi-agent system and proposes a novel algorithm, Learning-Augmented Decentralized Online optimization (\ouralg), for individual agents to select actions only based on local online information. \ouralg leverages a baseline policy to safeguard online actions for worst-case robustness guarantees, while staying close to the machine learning (ML) policy for average performance improvement.
-In stark contrast with the existing learning-augmented online algorithms that focus on centralized settings, \ouralg achieves strong robustness guarantees in a decentralized setting.
+This paper studies learning-augmented decentralized online convex optimization in a networked multi-agent system, a challenging setting that has remained under-explored.
+We first consider a linear learning-augmented decentralized online algorithm (\ouralglin) that combines a machine learning (ML) policy with a baseline expert policy in a linear manner.
+We show that, while \ouralglin can exploit the potential of ML predictions to improve the average cost performance, it cannot have guaranteed worst-case performance.
+To address this limitation, we propose a novel online algorithm (\ouralg) that adaptively combines the ML policy and expert policy to safeguard the ML predictions to achieve strong competitiveness guarantees.
 We also prove the average cost bound for \ouralg, revealing the tradeoff between average performance and worst-case robustness and demonstrating the advantage of training the ML policy by explicitly considering the robustness requirement.
+Finally, we run an experiment on decentralized battery management.
+Our results highlight the potential of ML augmentation to improve the average performance as well as the guaranteed worst-case performance of \ouralg.